Floating Ball Valve

 3.1 Structural Configurations

-• Three-Piece Body: This design allows the central section containing the sphere and seats to be swung out or removed for service while the end connections remain attached to the pipeline.
+• Three-Piece Body: This allows the central section having sphere and seats to be swung out or removed for servicing without disturbing end connections from pipeline.

 3.2 Material and Function Classifications